-- Step 2 - Click Migrate website
+- Step 2 - Click New migration

 - Step 3 - Choose a location

-- Step 4 - Start the migration
+- Step 4 - Enter the source website URL

-- Step 5 - Enter FTP login details
+- Step 5 - Enter server details

-- Step 9 - Fix broken images (Optional)
+- Step 9 - That's it!

-Step 2 - Click Migrate website
+Step 2 - Click New migration

 Step 3 - Choose a location

-Step 4 - Start the migration
+Step 4 - Enter the source website URL

-Step 5 - Enter FTP login details
+Step 5 - Enter server details

 To be able to migrate your site we need to log in to the web space where your site is currently hosted.
-Please enter all details, check the box to confirm and click Continue.

 If you are not sure what details to enter, you need to contact the host where your WordPress site is currently hosted.
-This may not be One.com.
+This may not be one.com.